adnam/resources/README.md

 Create a shortcut to a specific resource within the API

     users = my_api.users

-Post data to that resource returns a (status_code, result) tuple
+The variable "users" now points to 'http://example.com/api/users'.
+Now POSTing data to that resource returns a (status_code, result) tuple:

     status, new_user = users.post(data={"name": "Steve", "email"="steve@example.com"})